ianchanning/neural-network-js/README.tex.md

 1. Open the `neural-network-js-master` directory
 1. Open `index.html`

-That should open in a browser with a page that looks like the above screenshot.
+That should open in a browser with a page that looks like the above screenshot

 # Tutorial